aptivate/inaspmaterials/src/Network_Management/Unit_6_Solving_Network_Problems/Unit_6_Presentation.rst

 * warn us if it stops working well
 * help us troubleshoot more quickly

-Next unit is about monitoring.
+The next unit is about monitoring.

 .. class:: handout